Alcoholism Medication

 A number of studies have focused on antidepressants.
 Early studies with the selective serotonin reuptake inhibitors (SSRIs) have been disappointing.
 Two fairly good studies used tricyclic antidepressants (ie, desipramine, imipramine), which showed some short-term benefit.
 More data are needed.
 SSRIs probably do not benefit patients who are not depressed but might benefit those who are depressed.
 Topiramate facilitates GABA function and antagonizes glutamate, which should decrease mesocorticolimbic dopamine after alcohol and reduce cravings.
 One double-blinded trial with 150 subjects for 12 weeks suggests this is the case (decreased drinking, decreased craving, and greater abstinence).
 Topiramate is not approved for this use by the US Food and Drug Administration.

 The largest and longest studies on the treatment of alcohol abuse have been performed in Europe with acamprosate (Campral).
 At 1 year, the continuous abstinence rates were 18% in the acamprosate group and 7% in the placebo group.
 At 2 years, the continuous abstinence rates were 12% in the acamprosate group and 5% in the placebo group.
 Most patients returned to drinking while still using the drug.
-The drug was recently approved in the United States.
+The drug is approved in the United States.
 It stimulates GABA transmission, inhibits glutamate, and decreases alcohol consumption in alcohol-dependent rats.
 The main adverse effect is diarrhea.

 Two short-term trials have compared acamprosate and naltrexone.
 Both found naltrexone to be superior.
 One of these studies compared the combination with either drug alone and with placebo.
 The combination was statistically superior to placebo and acamprosate alone and superior (but not statistically) to naltrexone alone.
 Larger and longer trials of the combination therapy are needed.